 If you are thinking of visiting some of the most popular places, try to arrive before 10-11 am so that you don’t have to worry about finding a parking spot.
 If you want to be sure to do a specific activity or excursion at the time that suits you best, it’s always best to book at least a day or two in advance.

-Probably the busiest place in Algarve in April is the famous Benagil Cave – more info below.
+The busiest place in Algarve in April (or any time of the year) is the famous Benagil Cave – more info below.

 But overall, visiting Algarve in April is very relaxing.